 CRD Requisition Process

-Each municipality receives a lump sum requisition for their share of the total annual debit, operating and maintenance costs.
+Each municipality receives a lump sum requisition for their share of the total annual debt, operating and maintenance costs.
 It is the individual municipality’s choice as to how the cost will be apportioned.
 Possible approaches may be based property assessment, water usage, occupancy levels or perhaps a blend of these options.
 For more about how the CRD is managing its $306M contribution and overall project financing, see the following staff report: